ampando/ParksAPI.Solution/README.md

 ## Swagger Implementation with Swashbuckle
  Swashbuckle is a Swagger generator that builds SwaggerDocument objects directly from your routes, controllers, and models.
 It's typically combined with the Swagger endpoint middleware to automatically expose Swagger JSON.
- Install `dotnet add TodoApi.csproj package Swashbuckle.AspNetCore -v 6.2.3` to begin the process of setting up Swagger.
+ Install `dotnet add <ParksApi>.csproj package Swashbuckle.AspNetCore -v 6.2.3` to begin the process of setting up Swagger.

 ## Add and configure Swagger middleware